 We’re developing a reputation for our drinks.
 You may have had our cinnamon lemonade, mulled cider, a blackberry switchel, maple soda, hibiscus iced tea, Barrington Coffee, or Pretty Things Jack D’Or beer.
 For most fast food beverages are an afterthought, a Coke or Pepsi fountain that earns high margins.
 We think of drinks a little differently.

-Early on Rolando and I wanted to make drinks a part of our culinary conversation.
+Early on Rolando (who was our Chef) and I wanted to make drinks a part of our culinary conversation.
 So we started asking questions.
 Shouldn’t a great chef know as much about the coffee she’s serving as she does the sauce on the plate?
 Why should our sodas be made with who-knows-what?
 Why shouldn’t beverages be made daily?
 Why shouldn’t they change with the availability of ingredients?
 The most important question: how amazing can this drink taste?

 So we started developing drink recipes right alongside our sandwich, salad, and soup recipes.
 We started visiting coffee roasters around the country, watching them roast, asking questions, and tasting and tasting and tasting.
 We started visiting New England breweries, and tasting and tasting.